Who to Run With Now it’s Getting Darker?

 Running together is fun, friendly and supportive.
 Like most things in life it’s so much better together than solo.

 This becomes even more important when the nights begin drawing in and the temperature starts to drop.
 It’s at these times of the year that you are more at risk of losing the running habit you’ve worked hard to build up.
+The sunny afternoon runs are a distance memory as the PJs and comfy sofa beckon.

 Group running is a great way to take collective accountability when you get to those inevitable moments of whether to peel yourself off the sofa or not.
 The friendships you build around the experiences and the collective purpose in a group is what will keep pulling you back in when every bone in your body is saying no!